david-drew/OV_Python_Docs/md/Bfloat16Inference.md

   cpu_caps = exec_net.get_config("ENFORCE_BF16")
 </code></pre>

-To disable BF16 internal transformations, set the KEY_ENFORCE_BF16 to NO. In this case, the model infers as is without modifications with precisions that were set on each layer edge.
+To disable BF16 internal transformations, set the key 'ENFORCE_BF16' to 'NO'.
+In this case, the model infers as is without modifications with precisions that were set on each layer edge.

 <pre><code>  bf16_config = {"ENFORCE_BF16" : "YES"}